PDC-support/PDC-support-web/software/vasp/general.md

 - Calculate the number of nodes necessary, e.g. 512 cores (128 cores/node) = 4 compute nodes.
 - For a wide calculation with less than 4 bands per core, try decreasing the number of cores per node to 64, or even 32.
 You may also have to do this get memory available for each MPI rank.
+For VASP versions that have shared memory parallelization implemented with OpenMP threading, you can use more than one thread per MPI rank.

 ## Vasp Filenames
 - **vasp** : this is normal regular VASP version for calculations using >1 k-point.